We are delighted to welcome back Richard "Humanity Dick" Martin on Sunday 19th January 2020 in the form of a one-man show performed by Sean Leonard.

 International father of animal rights, celebrity duellist and rolling financial disaster, Colonel Richard “Humanity Dick” Martin M.P.
 (1754-1834) lived for much of his life at his beloved Ballynahinch Castle.

 These included witnessing the outbreak of the American and French revolutions, becoming the most famous duellist in Britain or Ireland, killing his own cousin, becoming hopelessly bankrupt, going into exile in both France and Ballynahinch, his wife having affairs with Wolfe Tone and a wealthy Englishman, and being the international father of animal protection.

-Humanity Dick: A Tale of Beasts and Bullets begins at 17.30 on Sunday 28th January and runs for two acts of 40 minutes each with a 15-minute interval, with tickets available from Ballynahinch for €60 including dinner in the Fisherman’s Pub after the performance.
-Overnight theater evening with bed & breakfast and dinner in the Owenmore Restaurant and tickets to the show from €135 per person sharing.
+Humanity Dick: A Tale of Beasts and Bullets begins at 17.30 on Sunday 19th of January 2020 and runs for two acts of 40 minutes each with a 15-minute interval, with tickets available for €10 per person or €70 including dinner in the Owenmore Restaurant after the performance.
+Overnight theatre evening with bed & breakfast and dinner in the Owenmore Restaurant and tickets to the show from €135 per person sharing.